abdobassel/social/CONTRIBUTION.md

 - Include unit tests and ensure all existing tests pass.
 - Provide a clear and concise description of your changes in the pull request.

-Our maintainers will review your contributions, and your efforts will play a significant role in enhancing SnapTalk for all users.
+Our maintainers will review your contributions, and your efforts will play a significant role in enhancing Social  for all users.